 Physical activity, exercise and cancer

 Being physically active isn't just good for your heart - research has shown that it can also reduce the risk of developing breast, bowel or womb cancer.
-Keeping active could help to prevent more than 3,000 cases of cancer every year in the UK.
+Keeping active could help to prevent around 3,400 cases of cancer every year in the UK.

 There's no need to join a gym or train for a marathon, unless you want to.
 Moderate activity includes anything that gets you a little bit warm and out of breath.
 Brisk walking, gardening, dancing and even housework are all great ways to be more active.

 Making small changes, like taking the stairs instead of the lift or making short journeys on foot, can really help you increase how active you are.
 And it's never too late to start making a difference.
-Even if you've been inactive for years, becoming more active now can improve your health.
+Even if you've been inactive for years, becoming more active now can improve your health and reduce the risk of cancer.

 Activity and weight